60dimension/IELTS-Vocabularies/Vocabulary04.md

 There was an elderly couple on the terrace.

-Heat the seasoned stock until it bubbling.
+Heat the seasoned stock until it is bubbling.

 The coffee table is glass, to be as unobtrusive as possible.